SESYNC-ci/CSI-2015/Lessons/SQL/sql.md

 	head(dbGetQuery(con, "SELECT * FROM surveys;"))

+### Limit

+We've been using head() from R to just look at the first few rows, but SQL also has a function that will do this, called Limit

+	dbGetQuery(con, "SELECT DISTINCT year, species FROM surveys LIMIT 10";)

 ### Unique values

 If we want only the unique values so that we can quickly see what species have